 Seeing as though all of the vampires that Sookie had relationships with were destined to live forever — eternally young — it would have been a necessity for Sookie to be "turned" if she were ever to keep any of her many vamp-relationships going for more than 50 or so years.
 But if that weren't enough, it was also established that a little bit of her blood made it possible for her vampire buddies to freely walk in the sun without fear of becoming crispy critters.
 This is an especially important and fortuitous fact, considering that one of Bill and Sookie's ongoing relationship discussions throughout the years have been centered on the dilemma of them only being able to be together at night.

 However, one could argue that once Sookie is "turned" then her fairy blood may be tainted and no longer allow this special, vamp-helping side effect.
-At least, that how we could have rationalized it until the character of Warlow was introduced to the series.
+At least, that is how we could have rationalized it until the character of Warlow was introduced to the series.
 Warlow, like Sookie, was also a fairy.
-But he was a fairy who'd been made vampire.
-Due to this, we were shown that fairies-made-vampires could both live forever and remained capable of walking in the sun — they didn't loose one power for another, the retained the best of both worlds.
+But he was a fairy who'd been made a vampire.
+Due to this, we were shown that fairies-turned-vampires could both live forever and remained capable of walking in the sun — they didn't lose one power for another, they retained the best of both worlds.

 Long story short: If Sookie had turned, she would have become a super vamp like Warlow, who could even help her vampire boyfriend (whether it was Bill or Eric) walk in the sun with her for eternity.